garrybodsworth/garrybodsworth.github.io/source/about/index.markdown

 I had a new adventure in London at [Lift London][9] a new computer game start-up funded by Microsoft.

-I'm now back at [Bromium][8] in Cambridge working on the Mac team doing things very insane to protect the end user from the security threats out there.
+I'm now back at [Bromium][8] in Cambridge working on the Mac team doing things difficult things to protect the end user from the security threats out there.

  [1]: http://garrys-brain.blogspot.com
  [2]: http://www.octopress.org